RicMFerreira/RicMFerreira.github.io/README.md

 # About Me
 <div class="justified-text">
         <p>
             As an experienced data professional, I specialise in transforming complex datasets into actionable insights that drive strategic success.
-Leveraging my expertise in tools such as Power BI, Python, and SQL, I professionally design advanced visualisations, craft intuitive dashboards, and deliver impactful reports that empower organisations to make data-driven decisions.
+Leveraging my expertise in tools such as Power BI, Python, and SQL, I professionally design advanced visualisations, craft intuitive dashboards, and deliver reports that empower organisations to make data-driven decisions.
         </p>
 </div>
 <style>